jakop345/cloudron-box/docs/tutorials/packaging.md

 The app's main process must handle SIGTERM and forward it as required to child processes. bash does not automatically forward signals to child processes.
 For this reason, when using a startup shell script, remember to use exec <app> as the last line.
 Doing so will replace bash with your program and allows your program to handle signals as required.

 # Beta Testing

+## Metadata

+Publishing to the Cloudron Store requires apps to have meta data specified in the `CloudronManifest.json`.

+The `cloudron` tool will notify if any such information is missing, prior to uploading.
+See more information for each field [here](/references/manifest.html).

+## Upload for Testing

 Once your app is ready, you can upload it to the store for `beta testing` by other Cloudron users.
 This can be done using: